annguyen1404/ChemiMap/README.md

 ## Running the App

-- Navigate to the backend directory and run:
+- Navigate to the backend folder and run:
     ```bash
     python chemimap.py
     ```

-- In a new terminal window, navigate to the frontend directory and run:
+- In a new terminal window, navigate to the frontend folder and run:
     ```bash
     npm start
     ```